nicholasrq/chrome_pack/README.md

 Chrome Pack
 ===========

-Chrome pach is a little Ruby script whick allows you minifi JS and CSS in your chrome extension and then build this extension into *.crx file.
+Chrome Pack is a little Ruby script whick allows you minifi JS and CSS in your chrome extension and then build this extension into *.crx file.

 ## Preparation